itvedant-devops-repo/Package-and-Process-Management-using-Bash-Script-in-Ubuntu/README.md

 - Take screenshots of successful execution.

 ### **6. Submission Guidelines**
-- Learners should submit a PDF report containing:
+- Learners should submit a PDF on Wingz Portal containing:
   - ✅ Screenshots of script execution.
   - ✅ Explanation of each script’s logic.
   - ✅ Challenges faced & solutions.